antrea-io/antrea/docs/antrea-network-policy.md

 ### Ordering based on policy priority

-Within a tier, Antrea-native Policy CRDs are ordered by the `priority` at the policy level.
+Within a tier, Antrea-native policy CRDs are ordered by the `priority` at the policy level.
 Thus, the policy with the highest precedence (lowest priority number value) is enforced first.
 This ordering is performed solely based on the `priority` assigned, as opposed to the "Kind" of the resource, i.e. the relative